Client: Pacific Gas & Electric Company

 Pacific Gas and Electric Company is one of the largest combined natural gas and electric energy companies in the United States.
 Based in San Francisco, the company employs 24,000 people who deliver energy to 16 million California residents.

 With rapid changes in the future of the energy industry, PG&E needs innovative leaders who can lead through change and develop solutions that are customer focused and user-centered.
-The Leadership and Employee Development group recognized design thinking as a tool to help achieve these goals.

-After delivering a pilot workshop, we worked closely with the instructional designers and learning specialists in PG&E’s Leadership and Employee Development group over nearly a year to design and develop a customized course that could be scaled and delivered multiple times.
+After delivering a pilot workshop, we worked closely with the instructional designers and learning specialists in PG&E’s Leadership and Employee Development group over nearly a year to design and develop a customized design thinking course that could be scaled and delivered multiple times.
 Our content and curriculum needed to complement the other components of the program, teach critical skills and mindsets, and be applicable to participants’ real-world projects.

 It was particularly important that the courses address the unique challenges of applying a design thinking approach to problem solving in a highly regulated and safety-conscious environment, and prepare participants to affect change within their own spheres of influence.
+All participants received printed copies of our custom Design Thinking Quick Reference Guide to refer to as they leverage and apply design thinking moving forward.

 We also underwent a rigorous certification process with the California Public Utilities Commission’s Supplier Diversity Program, and we are proud to be certified as a woman-owned business through the program.